A proof of Generalized Connected Wedge Theorem: Introduction

-The Connected Wedge Theorem (CWT) of \cite{maypenington2020holographic} establishes the necessary boundary condition for such a bulk scattering region to exist.
-It states that if an asymptotic scattering configuration in an asymptotically AdS$_3$ spacetime has a bulk scattering region but an empty boundary scattering region, then the boundary regions $V_1$ and $V_2$ (see below for definitions of $V_{1,2}$) associated with the two input points $c_1$ and $c_2$ must share $O(1/G_N)$ mutual information:
+The Connected Wedge Theorem (CWT) \cite{maypenington2020holographic} establishes that for $2$-to-$2$ bulk-only scattering in AdS$_3$, the boundary regions $V_1$ and $V_2$ must share $O(1/G_N)$ mutual information:

+This implies that a local bulk scattering process without a boundary counterpart necessitates nonlocal boundary protocols.

-This large mutual information has a direct geometric interpretation via the Hubeny-Rangamani-Ryu-Takayanagi (HRRT) formula, $ S(A) = \text{min}_{\gamma \sim A} (\frac{|\gamma|}{4 G_N}) + O(1)$.
-The $O(1/G_N)$ mutual information implies that the extremal surface computing $S(V_1\cup V_2)$ is not the union of the individual extremal surfaces for $V_1$ and $V_2$.
+The large mutual information admits a direct geometric interpretation through the Hubeny-Rangamani-Ryu-Takayanagi (HRRT) formula, $S(A) = \min_{\gamma \sim A} \left(\frac{|\gamma|}{4G_N}\right) + O(1)$.
+The $O(1/G_N)$ mutual information indicates that the extremal surface computing $S(V_1\cup V_2)$ is not the union of the individual extremal surfaces for $V_1$ and $V_2$.
 Consequently, the entanglement wedge $\ew(V_1\cup V_2)$ becomes connected.
+This leads to the geometric formulation of the CWT:

+\begin{theorem} Assume that the bulk spacetime $M$ is AdS-hyperbolic\footnote{Recall that this means the conformal completion $\overline{M}$ is globally hyperbolic.} and satisfies the null energy condition \eqref{eq:NEC}, and that the HRRT surface can be found via a maximin procedure \cite{wall2014maximin}.
+Then $\mathcal{S}_0 \neq \emptyset$ implies that the entanglement wedge of $V_1 \cup V_2$ is connected. \end{theorem}

-The converse, however, is not universally true; a connected entanglement wedge does not guarantee a non-empty bulk scattering region, as shown by explicit counterexamples.
+The converse, however, does not hold universally; a connected entanglement wedge does not guarantee a non-empty bulk scattering region, as demonstrated by an explicit counterexample in \cite{maypenington2020holographic}.